FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 would think, ``--smtencoding.l_arith_repr native --smtencoding.nl_arith_repr native --smtencoding.elim_box true`` is
 the best setting.
-However, it turns out that the additional layers of wrapping are boxing actually enable some proofs to go, and, empirically, no setting strictly dominates all the others.
+However, it turns out that the additional layers of wrapping and boxing actually enable some proofs to go through, and, empirically, no setting strictly dominates all the others.

 However, the following is a good rule of thumb if you are starting a